vedantmahawar/Twitter-Sentiment-Analysis/README.md

-To run the file download the csv and rename the file path in the main code file to wherever you stored the CSV.
+To run the file with the appropriate data, download the CSV and rename the file path in the main code file to wherever you stored the CSV.